2021 in Absolute Championship Akhmat

-The year 2021 is the 9th year in the history of the Absolute Championship Akhmat, a mixed martial arts promotion based in Russia.
+The year 2021 was the 9th year in the history of the Absolute Championship Akhmat, a mixed martial arts promotion based in Russia.

 List of events

 ACA YE 16: Grand Prix

 Absolute Championship Akhmat Young Eagles 16: Grand Prix was a mixed martial arts event held by Absolute Championship Akhmat on January 30, 2021 at the Tolstoy-Yurt Arena in Tolstoy-Yurt, Russia.